immersal/immersal-sdk-samples/README.md

 In the Assets folder, you need to add Magic Leap Unity SDK (MagicLeap folder): We have used version 0.24.2.

-Because of the ongoing development of both AR Foundation / Magic Leap XR Plugin and the MLSDK, we have used a specific combination of various versions to get things running:
+Recommended / tested configuration:

-* Unity 2020.2b7
+* Unity 2020.1.17f1
-* AR Foundation 3.1.5
+* AR Foundation 3.1.6
 * Magic Leap XR Plugin 5.1.2
-* XR Plugin Management 3.2.13
+* XR Plugin Management 3.2.17
 * Lumin SDK 0.24.1
 * Magic Leap Unity Package 0.24.2

 Known issues:
-* The sample scene works with the on-server localizer for now.
-You need to manually type the map's server id in the `ARSpace / ARMap` gameobject.
-* No point cloud is rendered for debugging currently
+* Unity's Magic Leap XR Plugin 6.0 reserves the device's camera during the whole session, so Unity 2020.2 / AR Foundation 4 cannot be used until Unity fixes the plugin.
 * None of the sample scenes from the master branch work.
 If you want to create a working app, you should first map a space with Immersal Mapper (App Store: https://apps.apple.com/us/app/immersal-mapper/id1466607906, Play Store: https://play.google.com/store/apps/details?id=com.immersal.sdk.mapper), and load the map into your Unity scene and then use the *MLLocalizer* script to localize against the map.